 Welcome to the North Central Wisconsin Regional Livability Plan homepage!
 This is a regional effort to help incorporate the concepts of livability and sustainability in our ten county area.
 The effort is being led by the North Central Wisconsin Regional Planning Commission, a voluntary association of governments created in 1973 to provide planning assistance to its members.
 A grant from the Transportation, Community, and System Preservation Program (TCSP) is partially funding this effort.

 The goal of the process is to create a Regional Livability Plan (RLP) for the ten county region.
-The RLP will evaluate the transportation system, identify operational and safety improvement needs, and prioritize future system projects.
-In addition, the effort will examine housing, economic development, and land use, and how together with transportation we can become a more livable and sustainable region.
+The RLP will examine housing, economic development, and land use, and how together with transportation we can become a more livable and sustainable region.

 Throughout the process there will be ongoing communication and outreach.
-Educational and other materials will be developed and distributed throughout the region to increase awareness and advance the discussion of livability and sustainability.
+A variety of materials will be developed and distributed throughout the region to increase awareness and advance the discussion of livability and sustainability.
 Additionally this website will be established, public meetings held, and documents prepared to incorporate the regional vision for the future.

-The result of this planning effort will be four assessment reports (Transportation, Economic Development, Housing, & Land Use) and a Regional Livability Plan for our ten county region.
+The result of this planning effort will be a background demographic report, four assessment reports (Transportation, Economic Development, Housing, & Land Use) and a Regional Livability Plan for our ten county region.